-If the vehicle has heated seats, they may come on during a remote start.
-See Heated Front Seats on page 3-8.
+If equipped, the heated and ventilated front seats may also come on when the vehicle personalisation setting is enabled.
+See Heated and Ventilated Front Seats on page 3-8.

 Laws in some local communities may restrict the use of remote starters.
 For example, some laws may require a person using remote start to have the vehicle in view.
 Check local regulations for any requirements.
 If your vehicle is low on fuel, do not use the remote start feature.
 The vehicle may run out of fuel.

-The RKE transmitter range may be less while the vehicle is running.
+The RKE transmitter range may be shorter while the vehicle is running.